Coronavirus FAQs for Residential Life

 Do I need to clean common spaces after each use?

 Students should use provided hand sanitizer in common spaces, and should use provided cleaning supplies to sanitize all hard and soft surfaces after use.
-Additionally, professional University staff are cleaning and sanitizing all high-touch surfaces and common spaces within the residence halls, including bathrooms and shower rooms, on a daily basis.
+Additionally, professional University staff are cleaning and sanitizing all high-touch surfaces and common spaces within the residence halls, including bathrooms and shower rooms, on a regular basis.

 How can I safely eat in common spaces?